lvladikov/hue-reporter/README.md

 ## Features

-- **Comprehensive Reporting:** Generates a detailed HTML report of all Hue assets, including lights, switches, sensors, and more.
+- **Comprehensive Reporting:** Generates a detailed HTML report of all Hue assets, including lights, groups, sensors, rules, and schedules.
-- **Battery Level Reporting:** Reports battery levels for all applicable devices in both the HTML report and the console output, helping you to keep track of devices that need new batteries.
+- **Integrated Summaries:** The main HTML report includes summaries for low-battery devices, unreachable lights, and sensor temperatures for a quick overview.
+- **Interactive HTML Report:** The generated report includes an interactive table of contents and summary links that allow you to jump directly to detailed sections.
+- **Command-Line Interface:** Run tasks directly from the command line (e.g., `-b`, `--battery-check`, `-r`, `--report`) to bypass the menu, ideal for automation and scheduled tasks.
+- **Flexible Output Formats:** Generate full HTML reports, simple summary HTML files, or raw JSON data files for easy integration with other tools.
+- **Battery Level Reporting:** Quickly identify devices with low batteries, with intelligent de-duplication for motion sensors.
+- **Temperature Reporting:** View the current temperature from all compatible motion sensors in Celsius and Fahrenheit, complete with the timestamp of the last reading.
+- **Unreachable Device Reporting:** Get a list of all devices that are currently unreachable.
-- **Rich Visualizations:** The HTML report generates rich, dynamic infographics to visually represent brightness, saturation, hue, and color temperature.
-For Entertainment groups, it creates a 3D representation of the light positions, helping to visualize their spatial arrangement.
+- **Rich Visualizations:** The HTML report generates dynamic infographics to visually represent brightness, saturation, hue, and color temperature.
+For Entertainment groups, it creates a 3D representation of the light positions.
-- **Raw Data Export:** Creates a `Hue.Report-<BridgeName>-<Timestamp>.json` file containing the complete, unprocessed data from the Hue Bridge(s) for advanced analysis.
 - **Multi-Bridge Support:** Connects to multiple Hue Bridges simultaneously, fetching data in parallel to minimize execution time.
-- **optimised API Usage:** Uses an optimised number of API calls to retrieve all resource data, including detailed scene information, making it fast and efficient.
+- **Optimised API Usage:** Uses an optimised number of API calls to retrieve all resource data, including detailed scene information, making it fast and efficient.
-- **Intelligent Rule Analysis:** Intelligently decodes and links rules, conditions, and actions to the corresponding sensors, lights, groups, and schedules, providing a human-readable interpretation of your Hue system's logic.
+- **Intelligent Rule Analysis:** Decodes and links rules, conditions, and actions to the corresponding sensors, lights, and groups, providing a human-readable interpretation of your Hue system's logic.
+- **Serial Number Management:** Provides a system for manually mapping serial numbers to your devices for a more complete inventory.
 - **Easy Configuration:** A simple JSON file (`hue_bridges_conf.json`) is used to configure the bridge(s).
 - **Plain Text support for Serial Numbers import:** An optional `hue_serials_mapping-plain-text-info.txt` file allows you to map device serial numbers to your devices.

 ## Example Report

 The script generates a detailed HTML report.
-Here are examples of the information and visualizations for groups, lights, scenes and rules:
+Here are examples of the information and visualizations for groups, lights, scenes and rules.
+The report also contains a full table of contents and summary sections at the end for things like low battery levels and temperatures.

 - **Light**